Horizing/Horizing/README.md

 🕯️Time flies so fast, we will meet again.
 <br/><br/>
 “Life will offer you a diminishing number of opportunities to show how smart you are.”
-“It will offer an infinite number of occasions that require kindness, mercy, grace, sensitivity, sympathy, generosity and love.”
+“Life will offer an infinite number of occasions that require kindness, mercy, grace, sensitivity, sympathy, generosity and love.”

 ---
 ### ⏳ Year progress { █▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁ } 5.31 %